 After you’ve obtained the images you want to add to your website page, you can try to improve them to make them more suitable for your goals.
 Programs like Photoshop are ideal tools for adding effects to your images.
 You can make your images more appealing by adding lines of text over them or by adding a personal touch.

 More advanced users can manipulate the images into whatever they please, but that might defeat the purpose of obtaining the image in the first place.
 For maximum results, it’s enough to add some filters and a bit of text over the images.

 Images and GIFs are the primary culprits in slow loading times for websites.
 Their enormous size compared to text makes them difficult to integrate without slowing down the whole process.
 In order to prevent this, you will want to reduce their size by using compression techniques and resizing.
 Images tend to be unnecessarily large due to unimportant information contained within them.
 Tools like Photoshop can reduce their size to a bare minimum by removing that information and leaving you with just the image you want.

-Optimizing your images will help you get a better position in the search engine results pages or SERPs.
-This is often overlooked by some SEO specialists because they focus on using keywords for the web content.
+Optimising your images will help you get a better position in the search engine results pages or SERPs.
+This is often overlooked by some SEO specialists because they focus on using keywords for web content.
 They do not realize that these images can generate traffic not only in image search but also in the SERPs.
 Do not be one of them.
-Grab this chance to optimize search engine in your site.
+Grab this chance to optimise the search engine in your site.

 Capalaba QLD 4157